Generalized thermalization for integrable system under quantum quench: Observables

 \section{Observables}

-To study thermalization in this system we consider some observables to probe the system.
+To study equilibrium relaxation in this system we consider some observables to probe the system.
 In this case, we use the occupation number of the modes of the disjoint system, i. e.,

 Since these operators do not commute with the Hamiltonian ($\hat{H}$) after the quench, the time evolution is expected to be non-trivial.
-Using the Bogoliubov transformations and the evolution properties of $\hat{c}^\dagger$ and $\hat{c}$ operators, the time evolution of the occupation numbers is given by,
+Using the Bogoliubov transformations and the evolution properties of $\hat{c}^\dagger$ and $\hat{c}$ operators, the time evolution of the occupation numbers is given by, \begin{widetext} {

-for $m:1\rightarrow N$, and
+} for $m:1\rightarrow N$, and